Local Reporting for Statewide Impact

 For their first topic, the collaborative choose to focus on school choice, also called education freedom by proponents, anticipating that it would be a major issue in Mississippi’s 2026 legislative session.

 The collaborative of more than 20 news outlets in Mississippi produced a comprehensive series of stories to explain how school choice might impact their communities, and how school choice has worked so far in other Southern states that have adopted the kinds of reforms the Mississippi Legislature is expected to consider.
-It marked the largest coordinated reporting effort among news outlets in state history.
+It marked one of the largest coordinated reporting effort among news outlets in state history.

 -